63% of companies unhappy with new sources of tech talent

 For companies to continue to grow, innovate and deliver the digital products customers expect, they must overcome the skills gap and find new sources of technology talent.

-2. Cultivate new talent assessment/training methods
+2. Cultivate new talent screening/development methods

 3. Diversify the tech industry